-- It is about spiritual formation, not fundraising.
-A church capital campaign should be focused on helping people grow spiritually.
-It isn’t just about raising money.
+- It’s about spiritual formation, not fundraising.
+An effective church capital campaign focuses on helping people grow spiritually.
+It isn’t only about raising money.
 Experienced consultants understand how to make spiritual connections throughout the process.

 - An experienced consultant has been down this road before and will bring a wealth of knowledge and best practices.
 Select a consultant who has a proven track record, excellent references, and fits in well with your church culture and team.

 - You need accountability.
-The churches I serve as a consultant are effective and growing ministries.
-I marvel at the great things they are doing in the Kingdom, but as you can imagine, they already deal with a lot of moving parts, deadlines, and ministry goals.
+Your team is already dealing with a lot of moving parts, deadlines, and ministry goals.
 Without the accountability provided by an experienced consultant, churches often wait too long and plan poorly, leading to a poor campaign outcome.

 - You need a consultant who will tell you the truth.
 Sometimes, even the most gifted and experienced pastor or ministry leader is just wrong, but too often no one on the team will speak up.
 An experienced consultant can graciously and clearly point out what others are not able to say.